 Scrape the bark off the bottom of the cutting in a couple of spots.
 This promotes faster root growth and is also a good way to keep them right side up when you take cuttings from further down the stem.

-You may dip cuttings in a rooting hormone before sticking them, if you like.
-Make sure the hormone is in date.
+You may dip cuttings in a rooting hormone before sticking them if you like.
+Make sure the hormone is not out of date.
 Cuttings will likely take root without treatment.

 You may use a deep propagation tray or stick several cuttings into a container.
 Only about 2 inches (5 cm.) of the cutting should be visible.
-When sticking several in a pot together, allow a few inches between them, or enough room to work with them later without damaging the young roots.
+When sticking several in a pot together, allow a few inches (5 to 10 cm.) between them, or enough room to work with them later without damaging the young roots.

 Don’t tug on the cuttings to check the roots, but wait until you see greenery sprouting.
 Repot or plant into the ground when roots fill the container, usually a few weeks, depending on season and location.